AaltoUrbanWater/GisToSWMM5/README.md

 GisToSWMM5 is a tool for automatically constructing SWMM5 model descriptions.

 The input files for the tool can be prepared using GIS software and the resulting SWMM model can be studied in GIS.
-The tool takes elevation, land-use, and flow direction information from the user-prepared input files, creates subcatchments for the studied area, and routes the water between subcatchments and into the stormwater network.
+The tool takes elevation, land-use, and flow direction information from the user-prepared input files, creates subcatchments for the studied area, and routes water between subcatchments and into the stormwater network.

 The tool was originally developed by Lassi Warsta (lassi[a]warsta.net) at the Aalto University School of Engineering.
 The tool is distributed under MIT-license.